Cancer Research UK logo.

 Treatment

-Your doctor looks at the stage and grade of the cancer and suggest the best treatment for you.
+Your doctor looks at the stage and grade of the cancer and suggests the best treatment for you.
 They also consider other things when recommending treatment:

-- how you feel about what the treatments involve and the side effects
+• how you feel about the treatments and their side effects

 Treatments you might have include surgery, radiotherapy and chemotherapy.